the-turing-way/the-turing-way/book/website/communication/comms-overview/comms-overview-principles.md

 (cm-comms-overview-principles)=
 # Principles of Communicating with Wider Audiences

-Researchers should consider communicating their research in a less technical manner to expand its accessibility to wider audiences.
+Researchers should consider communicating their research less technically to expand its accessibility to wider audiences.
-This will increase the impact of the research to different academic disciplines and also to non-specialist audiences.
+This will increase the impact of the research on different academic disciplines and also on non-specialist audiences.

 You need to think carefully about the readability of any written or spoken communications.